 As Magna has grown, how do you maintain quality control?

-There are C-level executives, managers, etc. and the four co-founders are extremely on top of it through the separate areas we oversee.
-Pete Hecht runs weekly meetings with the managers to discuss noteworthy events from the past week and anything moving forward.
+There are C-level executives, managers, etc., and the four co-founders are extremely on top of it throughout the separate areas we oversee.

 What’s next for you?